simplemanager/simplemanager/backend/App/Info/pages/conditions.md

 Program, unless a warranty or assumption of liability accompanies a copy of the Program in return for a fee.

-# How to Apply These Terms to Your New Programs
+# How to apply these terms to your new programs

 If you develop a new program, and you want it to be of the greatest possible use to the public, the best way to achieve this is to make it